YuriDelgado/employee_control_api/README.md

   * Bundler version 1.16.2
   * Postgresql version 10.10

-## Roun the API in development environment
+## Running the API in development environment
-To run locally app you need to
+To run the app locally you need to:
 - make sure you have ruby, ruby on rails and postgres database installed and running and the versions I mentioned below.
 - clone this rerpositoy to your local by typing `git clone git@github.com:YuriDelgado/employee_control_api.git`
 - change to the directory you choose